-French Onion Pork Chops are a hearty and comforting meal, prepared in a cast iron pan.
-Seasoned and seared thick cut pork chops with caramelized onions, smothered in melted provolone cheese.
+French onion pork chops are made with your favorite flavors of French onion soup and prepared in a cast iron pan.
+Seasoned and seared thick cut pork chops are topped with caramelized onions and smothered with melted provolone cheese.

 Ingredients and substitutions